Cotalker/documentation/docs/documentation/client/groups.md

 ### View of Chat Channel {#view-of-chat-channel}
 <img alt="" src={useBaseUrl('img/channelopen.jpg')} />

-### Chat Message Options {#chat-message-options}
+### Chat Message Options

 Right-click (or long-press on mobile devices) chat message bubbles in the channel to open up a menu with three options:

 - **Reply**: Send a message with the original message and author embedded.
-Only the first three lines of the original message will be available.
+Only the first three lines of the original message will be displayed.
 You can reply to more than one message at a time.
 - **Copy**: Copy text messages to your clipboard.
-- **Delete**: Delete message you have sent.
-This option is available only for a limited time after you send the message.
+- **Delete**: Delete a message you have sent.
+This option is available only for a limited time after you have sent the message.

 <!-- TODO insert image with message menu and/or a reply example-->